hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

 39.32 real       108.41 user        14.46 sys
 ```

 ~40 seconds, better than `xargs` and worse than `aws s3 sync`.
-With number of files increasing `aws s3 sync` starts to win more, and the reason is I think is that `aws s3 sync` uses one tcp connection, while `aws s3 cp` opens new connection with each files passed.
+With an increasing number of the files `aws s3 sync` starts to win more, and the reason is probably because `aws s3 sync` uses one tcp connection, while `aws s3 cp` opens a new connection for an each file transfer operation.

-### 5. What if I had more CPU cores?
+### 5. What if I had some more CPU cores?
-You can increase the number of the workers, and if you have a solid amount of threads available you might win the competition:
+You can increase the number of the workers, and if you have a solid amount of threads available you might win the upload competition:

 ```
 # 48 Xeon vCPUs, same 100 files 4KB each